-Integration with pipeline: DySER can be relatively easily integrated into conventional in-order and out-of-order pipelines and with architectures like Intel Larrabbee [31] as an accelerator.
-With an in-order pipeline the integration is relatively simple and the DySER block interfaces with the instruction fetch stage for obtaining the configuration bits, the register file stage and the memory stage of the pipeline.
+Integration with pipeline: DySER can be easily integrated into conventional in-order and out-of-order pipelines and with architectures like Intel Larrabbee [31] or Copernicus [11] as an accelerator.
+Integration with an in-order pipeline is simple and the DySER block interfaces with the instruction fetch stage for obtaining the configuration bits, the register file stage and the memory stage of the pipeline.
 A state machine must be added to the instruction cache to read configurations bits for a block and send them to the input interface.
-DySER integration with an OOOpipeline requires more careful design.
-The processor views DySER as a functional unit but the input ports are exposed to the issue logic to ensure two dyser_send's to a port are not executed out-of-order.
-Since loads can cause cache misses, when a dyser_load executes in the main processor, the corresponding input port is marked as busy in the input buffers.
-When the data arrives from the cache, the input port is marked as ready.
-This prevents a subsequent dyser_load's value from entering the DySER block earlier.
+DySER integration with an OOO-pipeline requires more careful design.
+The processor views DySER as a functional unit but the input ports are exposed to the issue logic to ensure two dyser\send's to a port are not executed out-of-order.
+Since loads can cause cache misses, when a dyser\load executes in the processor, the corresponding input port is marked busy in the input buffers.
+When the data arrives from the cache, the input port is marked ready, which prevents a subsequent dyser\load's value from entering the DySER block earlier.

 Squashes, Page Faults, Context-switches, and Debugging: When a branch is mispredicted in the load backslice, the values computed in DySER must be squashed.
 This is implemented by first marking the status of all input buffer entries to be invalid-but-ready.
-This ensures that all inputs are available for DySER to compute and produce outputs for the current invocations.
-Second, we abort the output of the invocations by changing commit entries in commit status queue "abort" and hence the outputs for the misspeculated invocation will be ignored.
-Finally, we restart the invocation using the values in the input buffer and injecting new, correct values.
+This ensures that all inputs are available for DySER to compute and produce outputs.
+Second, we abort the outputs by changing commit entries in the commit status queue to "abort" and hence the outputs for the misspeculated invocation will be ignored.
+Finally, we restart the DySER using the values in the input buffer and injecting new, correct values.

-Since page-faults can only be raised by the load backslice, almost no changes are required to the processors' existing mechanisms.
+Since page faults can only be raised by the load backslice, almost no changes are required to the processors' existing mechanisms.
 The processor services the page-fault and resumes execution from the memory instruction that caused the fault.
 We assume that the OS routine to handle page-faults does not use the DySER block.
-To handle context-switches, the processor waits until all DySER invocations are complete before allowing the operating-system to swap in a new process.
-These techniques describe the mechanisms but further detailed exploration and implementation of such code in a real operating system is required and is part of future work.
+To handle context-switches, the processor waits until all DySER invocations are complete before allowing the operating system to swap in a new process.
+These techniques describe the mechanisms but detailed exploration and implementation of such code in a real operating system is future work.

 From a program developer perspective of debugging, our current software environment generates processor code for the computation slice as well.
 We anticipate the programmer will debug this version using conventional debuggers as part of the software development process and DySER execution is turned on as a performance optimization.
-Debugging the DySER instructions, single-stepping DySER code (which can help in further performance optimizations of DySER code) is likely necessary only rarely and mechanisms to support this are future work.
+Debugging the DySER instructions, single-stepping DySER code (which can help in further performance optimizations of DySER code) is likely necessary, but only rarely, and mechanisms to support this are future work.